General Info – summary

 SA Tree No. 521.

 Common names: (Afr) Basboom, Kannabas, Speldekussing.
-(Eng) Dias, Pincushion tree, Pompon-tree. (siSwati) inTfocwane. (isiXhosa) Intozane. (isiZulu) intozane-emnyama.
+(Eng) Dias, Pincushion tree, Pompon tree. (siSwati) inTfocwane. (isiXhosa) Intozani. (isiZulu) intozwane-emnyama.

-Name derivation: Dais – unlit torch – referring to the inflorescence shape in the bud. cotinifolia with leaves like the smoketree (Cotinus species in the family Anacardiaceae).
-Dais cotinifolia is the only species of the genus Dias in southern Africa.
-The only other nearby species occurs in Madagascar.
+Name derivation: Dais – unlit torch – referring to the inflorescence shape in the bud. cotinifolia with leaves like the smoketree (an exotic Cotinus species in the family Anacardiaceae).
+Dais cotinifolia is the only species of the ornamental genus Dias in southern Africa.
+The only other nearby species, Dais glaucescens, occurs in central Madagascar.

 Conservation: National Status: L C. (Least Concern).
 Assessment 2005 (W. Foden and L. Potter).
 Bark harvesting may become a serious problem.